Which Screw Extractor Should I Use When removing broken bolts and screws?

 All four of these extractors are effective tools based on the application they are used in.
 However, caution must be used to ensure the extractor isn’t over-torqued.
 As with all tools, quality is an essential factor, especially when performing a challenging repair.
 Lastly, spline-type extractors are made in the U.S., allowing for much more predictability and giving the technician much more productivity when working against the book time of the repair they are performing.

-NEW AT PROMAX
+NEW AT PROMAXX

 -